You are here

 Check your email and application status frequently.
 The Graduate School and/or IBS Program Office will notify you if you are missing documents and/or when your application is complete.

-- Please specify your campus of choice on the IBS Supplemental Application below and in your online application under "Applicant Statements - Personal Statement".
+Please specify your campus of choice on the IBS Supplemental Application and in your online application as part of your Personal Statement.

 Additional information required:

 All other fields or application materials are optional, but will be taken into consideration if submitted.
-This includes an optional writing sample and research statement.
-The research statement is a short document that provides a brief history of your past research experience, the current state of your research, and the future work you intend to complete.
-The research statement is often the primary way that a committee determines if a candidate’s interests and past experience make them a good fit for their program/institution.
+This includes an optional Writing Sample and Description of Research.
+The Description of Research is a short document that provides a brief history of your past research experience, the current state of your research, and the future work you intend to complete.
+The Description of Research is often the primary way for a program to determine if a candidate’s interests and past experience make them a good fit for their program/institution.

 IBS Supplemental Application

-Download and complete the IBS Supplemental Application and upload it under Graduate Program Additional Application in the Program Supplementary Information section in ApplyYourself.
+Download and complete the IBS Supplemental Application and upload it under the Graduate Program Additional Material section of your online application.

 Note - declaring a minor is not required.